top of page

 our AIMS

-Our aim is simple - to plant 500,000 trees in the Daintree region of tropical far north Queensland, Australia.
+Our aim is simple - to replace weed-filled areas with native rainforest trees in the Daintree region of tropical far north Queensland, Australia.
 On this page, we set out some background to the area, explain the concept and scope of the project, list our aims, and cover how (with your help) we can achieve this to produce a valuable and enhanced outcome for this unique World Heritage listed area.

 Yellow Leaves in Rainforest.jpg